stefansundin/rssbox/.ebextensions/README.md

 pip3 install -U --user awscli awsebcli
 ```

-If you are using the free tier, then use a t2.micro instance.
-If not, you can use a t3.nano or t3a.nano with spot to get the lowest price.
+Use a t2.micro instance if you are using the AWS free tier.
+Otherwise, use t3.nano or t3a.nano with spot to get the lowest price.

 Create environment:
 ```
-git tag -a -m "First deploy" eb-v1 eb init rssbox --platform "Ruby 2.6 (Puma)" --keyname id_rsa eb create --single --instance-types t2.micro
+git tag -f -a -m "First deploy" eb eb init rssbox --platform "Ruby 2.6 (Puma)" --keyname id_rsa eb create --single --instance_type t2.micro
 ```

 Using spot instances: